Kryeit/Missions/README.md

 <details>
 <summary>Suggestions </summary>

-- I suggest changing the default **missions\currency.json** to coin items that you have in your modpack.
-In my case, I use Create Deco coins:
+- I suggest changing the default `config\missions\currency.json` to coin items that you have in your modpack.
+In my case, I use Create Deco coins (when using Create deco, this currency.json will be created instead):

 ```json
 [